EarthByte/spatio-temporal-exploration/README.md

 Open **python/workflow.ipynb** and follow the instructions inside.

+### Docker

+The easist way to run the workflow.ipynb is use docker.

+#### step 1: go into docker folder and run "docker build -t pyg ."
+#### step 2: docker run -p 8888:8888 -it --rm -v\`pwd\`:/workspace pyg /bin/bash -c "source activate py2GEOL && jupyter notebook --allow-root --ip=0.0.0.0 --no-browser" (IMPORTANT!!! run this command in the root directory of this repository)
+#### step 3: in web browser, go to http://127.0.0.1:8888

 ### Rotation Model and Age Grids:

 The old AREPS plate model has some serious bugs which have been fixed in version 1.15.